 Postnatal depression.
 Some women develop depression after having a baby.
 Postnatal depression is treated in similar ways to other forms of depression, with talking therapies and antidepressant medicines.

-Bipolar disorder is also known as 'manic depression'.
-It's where there are spells of depression and also of excessively high mood (mania).
+Bipolar disorder are spells of depression and also of excessively high mood (mania).
 The depression symptoms are similar to clinical depression, but the bouts of mania can include harmful behaviour such as gambling, going on spending sprees and having unsafe sex.